flexflow/FlexFlow/README.md

 ## Getting Started

 The following AMI provides a full environment for running Unity.
-A TODO machine should be used for the evaluation.
+An AWS p3.8xlarge machine should be used for the evaluation.

 If the evaluator would prefer that we spin up the AWS instance ourselves, we encourage the evaluator to contact us and inform of us when they plan to do their evaluation so we can ensure the machine is running at that point.